pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

 ``.m``-file on the Matlab path) can define multiple symmetrisation operations that are applied sequentially to the entire data.
-An example is as follows, which folds a cubic system so that all eight of the symmetrically equivalent (1,0,0) type positions are folded on to each other:
+An example is as follows, which folds a cubic system so that all eight of the symmetrically equivalent regions are folded onto each other:

 .. code-block:: matlab